mshabram/LSST-DSFP-Session-4/README.md

 <blockquote>EBs_for_jags.txt</blockquote>
 </p>

 **Note:**  These notebooks were created using Python 2.7, on a MacBook Air with 8GB of RAM, and required me to have xcode's gcc compiler to install PyJAGS.
 Installation help has been added at the end of this README.
-It may be very hard on your laptop computer causing it to breath heavy.
+The MCMC simulations may be very hard on your laptop computer causing it to breath heavy.
 Check your laptop specs accordingly.

 <h1 align="center">Problem 2 - Practical HBM</h1>
 <h2 align="center">One- and Two-Component Gaussian Mixture Hierarchcial Bayesian Modeling with PyJAGS</h2>